dillonkearns/elm-pages/examples/docs/content/blog/introducing-v3.md

 }
 ```

-`BackendTask`'s also let us run any markdown parsing and other expensive processing on the backend instead of the user's browser.
+`BackendTask`s also let us run any markdown parsing and other expensive processing on the backend instead of the user's browser.
 By doing this work on the server, we can resolve the core data for the page in a single pass, and avoid sending unprocessed data or doing multiple round trips to the server from the client.
 As a bonus, because we are only running our Markdown parsing from our `data` function (which is only executed on our Backend), this is dead-code eliminated from our client bundle!
 That means that not only does the execution of running markdown parsing not bog down the user's browser, but it doesn't even need to download the markdown parser code!

 Plus, we get the initial page load with a rich initial render, no loading spinners or flashes of blank content.
 If we architect our app effectively with our data center co-located with our `elm-pages` Backend server, and well-tuned database queries, we can get a very compelling performance story.